mrgogo7/nzxt-esc/README.md

 ---
 ### 💡 WHAT MAKES NZXT-ESC SPECIAL?

-NZXT-ESC is not a theme pack — it is a full visual layout editor built specifically for the Kraken Elite LCD.
+NZXT-ESC is not a theme pack — it is a **full, design-oriented layout editor** built specifically for the Kraken Elite LCD.

-It focuses on:

-- Creative freedom
+It offers complete creative freedom far beyond what NZXT CAM supports natively.

+NZXT CAM **does not** allow:
-- Precision positioning
+- Free element positioning
-- Real-time LCD feedback
-- A clean and intuitive editing experience
+- Element scaling or rotation
+- Custom text overlays
+- Transparent colors
+- MP4 backgrounds
+- YouTube backgrounds
+- Pinterest URLs
+- Mixed media + overlay combinations

+NZXT-ESC **enables all of these**.

 #### 1. DESIGN-ORIENTED EDITING EXPERIENCE